 My dad turned 75 this year.
 Sorry dad, the secret is out.
-My dad has had a pretty nice life.
+My dad has been enjoying a pretty nice life.
 He's been many places in the world and has acquired a fair amount of "stuff."
-It's been a good 75 years, but that left my brothers and me with a tough decision on how to celebrate his milestone.
+It's been a good 75 years, but that left my brothers and me with a tough decision on how to celebrate this milestone.
 We originally threw out the idea of going to Europe to explore our family roots.
 My dad nixed that idea saying that the grandkids, aged 11 - 16, would be pretty bored.
 He's selfless, but also a realist.
 We told him we could do anything he wanted.
 His reply surprised us.
 "Can we go to a dude ranch?"
 Uh, sure.
 So my 10 family members set out this June for a dude ranch in Montana to celebrate his birthday.

 My dad, and for that matter, most of the family, are not real campers.
 "Roughing it," well, isn't a phrase any of us likes uttering when it comes to traveling.
 Finding the perfect dude ranch with enough amenities to keep everyone happy seemed like a challenge.
 Sure we wanted an authentic experience wrangling cattle and shooting clay pigeons, but we also wanted to be able to retire to high thread count sheets and gourmet food and drinks.
 A lot to ask, until we found Paws Up.